-Cortisol is a hormone known as a glucocorticoid that affects the metabolism of carbohydrates, proteins, and fats.
+Cortisol is a glucocorticoid hormone that affects the metabolism of carbohydrates, proteins, and fats.
 Chronic, excessive glucocorticoid release leads to hyperadrenocorticism (HAC).

-Pituitary dependent hypercortisolism, more commonly known as Cushing‘s disease, is caused by a pituitary tumour (non-cancerous) that triggers excessive levels of the stress hormone cortisol.
-When functioning normally, the pituitary, a pea-sized gland at the base of the brain, produces adrenocorticotropic hormone, or ACTH, which stimulates the adrenal glands near the kidneys to produce cortisol.
-A small percentage of dogs with Cushing’s disease have a tumour of one of the adrenal glands which may or may not be cancerous.
-This form of Cushing’s is called adrenal dependent Cushing’s and results from a direct increase in cortisol production by the adrenal gland tumour.
+Pituitary-dependent hyperadrenocorticism (PDH), more commonly known as Cushing‘s disease, is caused by a pituitary tumour (mostly adenomas) in the brain.
+The tumour triggers excessive levels of adrenocorticotropic hormone (ACTH), which stimulates the adrenal glands near the kidneys to produce cortisol.
+A small percentage of dogs with HAC have a tumour of one of the adrenal glands.
+This form of HAC is called adrenal-dependent HAC and results from a direct increase in cortisol production by the adrenal gland tumour.

-The overproduction of cortisol causes symptoms such as hair loss, pot-bellied appearance, increased appetite, and increased drinking and urination called polydipsia and polyuria.
-Addison’s disease (underproduction of cortisol) occurs less commonly than the Cushing’s disease in dogs.
+The overproduction of cortisol causes symptoms such as hair loss, pot-bellied appearance, increased appetite, and polydipsia and polyuria.
+Addison’s disease (hypoadrenocorticism, or underproduction of cortisol) occurs less commonly than the Cushing’s disease in dogs.

 This is a homogenous, immunoturbidimetric test.

 A sample of 40 µl serum is needed.

 More details can be found in the package insert.

 Please note: All package inserts provided on this website are intended for information purposes only!
 Always process all tests, controls and calibrators strictly according to the package insert provided with the kit.